charlierm/Grapefruit/doc/index.rst

 Generation methods
 ------------------

-The generation methods let you create a color scheme by using a color as the start point.
+The generation methods let you create a Colour scheme by using a Colour as the start point.

-All the method, appart from Gradient and MonochromeScheme, have a 'mode' parameter that let you choose which color wheel should be used to generate the scheme.
+All the method, appart from Gradient and MonochromeScheme, have a 'mode' parameter that let you choose which Colour wheel should be used to generate the scheme.

 The following modes are available:
   :ryb:
-    The `RYB <http://en.wikipedia.org/wiki/RYB_color_model>`_ color wheel,
+    The `RYB <http://en.wikipedia.org/wiki/RYB_Colour_model>`_ Colour wheel,
-    or *artistic color wheel*.
+    or *artistic Colour wheel*.
 While scientifically incorrect, it generally produces better schemes than RGB.
   :rgb:
-    The standard RGB color wheel.
+    The standard RGB Colour wheel.

-.. automethod:: Color.Gradient
+.. automethod:: Colour.Gradient

-.. automethod:: Color.ComplementaryColor
+.. automethod:: Colour.ComplementaryColour

-.. automethod:: Color.MonochromeScheme
+.. automethod:: Colour.MonochromeScheme

-.. automethod:: Color.TriadicScheme
+.. automethod:: Colour.TriadicScheme

-.. automethod:: Color.TetradicScheme
+.. automethod:: Colour.TetradicScheme

-.. automethod:: Color.AnalogousScheme
+.. automethod:: Colour.AnalogousScheme